ULJ-Yale/qunex/README.md

 ==========
 ---

+* 0.50.07 Debug of hcpFS/hcp2 command when --hcp_fs_existing_subject is set to TRUE.
 * 0.50.06 Revised the documentation for the hcp_icafix_bolds parameter.
 * 0.50.05 HCP glob debug, ICAFix exceptions now look nicer.
 * 0.50.04 ICAFix ordering of bolds now matches the hcp_icafix_bolds parameter.